kizitonwose/Calendar/README.md

 ## Setup

 The library provides two compose artifacts: `com.kizitonwose.calendar:compose` which uses the [java.time](https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html) APIs for pure Android projects and `com.kizitonwose.calendar:compose-multiplatform` which uses the [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) library for Compose Multiplatform projects.
+The multiplatform library supports Android, iOS, WasmJs and Desktop platforms.

 The Android view library artifact `com.kizitonwose.calendar:view` also uses the `java.time` APIs and can exist alongside the Android compose artifact in an Android project if needed.